veepdotai/the-veep-factory/docker/README-docker.md

 The following elements must be configured:

-* a demo user named demo (is demo@veep.ai required?)
+* a demo user named demo (is demo@veep.ai required?) that will be used as the veep demo user
 * some keys for external services (OpenAI, mistral)
-* some information about the WP user that will be used as the veep demo user
 * some veeplets configured for demo user

 To make things smoother, we can provide a db template with the required minimum configuration, with standard passwords for root and demo users with the risk to have some ready-to-be-hacked installations.
 Standard passwords must be updated to mitigate risks and no AI keys must be provided.